UEFA denies request to light Allianz Arena in rainbow colors | DW | 22.06.2021

 "We have passed this law to protect Hungarian children and Western Europe is now fighting against it," he said.
 "I find it harmful and dangerous to confuse politics with sport.
 Historical experience shows that.
 If anyone, the Germans know this for sure."

-Germany international Leon Goretzka, meanwhile, had spoken out in support of lighting the stadium, saying it was a "great idea."
+Germany international Leon Goretzka, meanwhile, had spoken out in support of lighting the stadium, saying at a Monday press conference that it was a "great idea."

+And other Bundesliga clubs have promised to fill the void, with Cologne and Eintracht Frankfurt planning to illuminate their stadiums in rainbows during the Hungary match.

+“If Munich is not allowed on Wednesday, then other stadiums in the country have to show their colors,” Eintracht Frankfurt’s board spokesman Alex Hellmann tweeted.

+“Deutsche Bank Park will switch on the rainbow for the game against Hungary.”

-His team captain Manuel Neuer has been sporting a rainbow-colored captain's armband during the July Pride festivities, which was subject to a UEFA investigation .The investigation concluded that the armband is a "symbol of diversity and thus a good cause" and therefore does not fall foul of UEFA's rules around "political symbols" which are forbidden and usually results in a fine for the national association.
+Meanwhile, Germany team captain Manuel Neuer will continue to wear a rainbow-colored captain's armband, which was subject to a UEFA investigation.

+In contrast to its ruling on lighting up the Allianz Arena, that investigation concluded that the armband is a "symbol of diversity and thus a good cause" and therefore does not fall foul of UEFA's rules around "political symbols" which are forbidden and usually results in a fine for the national association.

-CSD Deutschland, which acts as an umbrella organization for all Christopher Street Day associations in Germany, wanted to see a "clear position" from the DFB and UEFA.
+CSD Deutschland, which acts as an umbrella organization for all Christopher Street Day associations in Germany, had hoped to see a "clear position" from the DFB and UEFA.

 Member of the board of directors Kai Bölle highlighted that professional football still has a problem with homophobia through "shaming, chants, insults and exclusions," and that athletes and organizations had a platform to make a difference.